Embracing the Journey: My Son’s First Year in Hockey 2024

 The Long Season Ahead

 Entering bantam hockey means preparing for a long season filled with practices, games, and learning experiences.
-As parents, we often wonder how our children will handle the pressures of competition and
+As parents, we often wonder how our children will handle the pressures of competition and teamwork.

 What We Anticipate: